How did I reach Suraj Chhatri in Bundi (Rajasthan)?

 The air is cold.
 It is a jungle area.
 Ashok Ji said when he was a child the whole of the area all around Bundi was dense jungle, and to reach Suraj Chhatri via an eight km path or any other way was difficult and unimaginable.
 I was thinking still it is not that easy for someone to reach without the help of a guide.
 Thank you, Ashok ji said I.

-Finally, we reached, but we were a little late maybe approx. 5 minutes.
-The Sun was out but anyways, I was happy.
+Finally, we arrived, but we were a little late maybe approx. 5 minutes.
+The Sun was out but anyway, I was happy.
 Time for photography.

-Will say climbing is not advisable, and the one I followed maybe is the best route to reach if you want to watch the early sunrise, but that too not without a guide because it is a jungle area.
+Will say climbing is not advisable, and the one I followed may be the best route to reach if you want to watch the early sunrise, but that too not without a guide because it is a jungle area.